-As our population ages, more and more of us confront elder law-related issues, whether for ourselves or our loved ones.
-One of the most pressing issues is finding and paying for quality long-term care, which is not covered by traditional Medicare.
+As our population ages, more and more of us confront Elder Law-related issues, whether for ourselves or our loved ones.
+One of the most pressing issues is finding and paying for quality long-term care, which is not covered by traditional Medicare or Medicare Advantage Plans.

-In 2021, the average cost in Texas for a private room in a skilled nursing facility was $101,520.
+In 2023, the average cost in Dallas, Texas for a private room in a skilled nursing facility was $115,007.
 The average length of stay is slightly more than two years.
 The cost of Assisted Living and Memory Care is close to, and sometimes exceeds, that cost.
 Most people end up paying for nursing home care with private funds until their personal (or family) assets are depleted, then they may qualify for Medicaid to pick up the cost.

 Paying for Long-term Care

 The US Administration on Aging has found that someone celebrating their 65th birthday today has almost a 70% chance of needing some type of long-term care services and support in their remaining years.

 According to Genworth Financial’s Survey of Long-Term Care Costs, in the Dallas area, the average cost of a private room in a nursing home is over $100,000 per year.
 Assisted Living and Memory Care can range from basic care at $54,000 per year to specialized memory care at $120,000 per year.
 In-home care can be more affordable, but it is often supplemented by family caregivers who take time away from work or have to leave the workforce altogether.
 In-home care averages $25.50 per hour in the Dallas area, with a four hour minimum per day.
 The average annual cost in Dallas, Texas for 4 hours of care, five days a week is $26,520 per year.